 Project title Investigating genetic components of cerebral palsy Project summary In order to elucidate the so far relatively unknown genetic background of cerebral palsy, this project plans to use zebrafish (danio rerio) and methods like CRISPR/Cas to rapidly screen the previously identified candidate genes for their involvement in the disease.
 This should help to recognise and understand the underlying molecular pathways, which in return hopefully provides opportunities for prevention and treatment in the future.
-Main techniques CRSIPR/Cas9 genome editing, molecular cloning, behavioural analysis, diverse imaging techniques Group leader Jan Kaslin, Michael Fahey Supervisor
+Main techniques CRSIPR/Cas9 genome editing, molecular cloning, behavioural analysis, diverse imaging techniques.
+Group leaders Jan Kaslin Michael Fahey Supervisor Dr Samuel Crossman